maungthway/Oxidation-State-Probability-Filter/README.md

 ## updating the database
 If the CP base (charge_probability_database.csv) is outdated, manually delete the entries in the csv file and run "element_focused_CS_analyzer.py".
 Query new compounds through material project or from a similar source with the datastructure specified above.
 The codes in Section 1 to 6 will try to analyze the new database file (dataframe) and update the csv file with a new charge probabilty record.

+## an example output
+The code has been run for a ternary system ['Cu','Mn', 'O'].
+The output csv file is Summary_ternary_Cu_Mn_O.csv.
+By sorting "normalized_charge_prob" column in decending order, you will easily find the most promising compounds in this ternary system at the top rows.